jaiden-stipp/Chip-8/README.md

 2nnn - Calls routine at nnn.
 Interpreter icrements the stack pointer and sets current stack pointer on top of stack

-3xkk - Skip next instruction if Vx = nn.
-Compares register Vx to nn and if are equal, increment pc by 2
+3xkk - Skip next instruction if Vx = kk.
+Compares register Vx to kk and if are equal, increment pc by 2

 4xkk - Skip next instruction if Vx != kk.
 Compares register Vx to kk and if they are not equal, increments pc by 2